UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 1. This is because the container that is necessary to start RStudio overrides environment variables set by modules that are necessary for successful library compilations.

 If you are using the RStudio application in Open OnDemand, it is now possible to load additional [software modules](../../modules/) into your environment.
 You might want to do this if your R libraries depend on modules.
 An example of this might be the [Seurat package](#popular-packages) which depends on the modules gdal, proj, sqlite3, and geos.

+!!! danger inline end "Use caution"
+    Be careful with the lines you add to rstudio.sh.
+If you add invalid commands (e.g., try to load a nonexistent module), new RStudio sessions will crash during initialization.

 **Method to Load Modules**

-To load modules, you will need to create a hidden directory in your home called `~/.UAz_ood`.
+To load modules, you will need to create a [hidden directory](../../../support_and_training/cheat_sheet/#hidden-files-and-directories) in your home called `~/.UAz_ood`.
 Inside that directory, create a file called `rstudio.sh`.
 You can then add any `module load` statements you need to this file.
-The file `rstudio.sh` is sourced when your RStudio session initiates, so if you modify your the file, you will need to start a new RStudio session for the changes to take effect.
+The file `rstudio.sh` is sourced when your RStudio session initiates, so {==if you modify this file, you will need to start a new RStudio session for the changes to take effect==}.

 An example of how to create this file with example contents is shown below.